-All the other companies had a shotgun guard, we had none.
-With the tyres in such a bad state and difficult terrain, it's not surprising that we had three punctures and the so called convoy deserted us.
-We were left stranded in the middle of nowhere.
+With the tyres in such a bad state and difficult terrain, it's not surprising that we had three punctures so we were left stranded in the middle of nowhere.

 Once back at my hotel I personally witnessed a peaceful demonstration by 48 ASC workers asking for the right to be paid.
 And the outcome - they were all promptly sacked."

 BEWARE - Although this particular safari company has fortunately since closed down, there are still others like this out there.